Social skills: ADHD and hyperkinetic disorder

-Autistic spectrum disorders
+Autism spectrum disorder

-Individuals with autistic spectrum disorders including autism and Asperger syndrome are often characterized by their deficiency in social functioning.
+Individuals with autism, including Asperger syndrome, are often characterized by their deficiency in social functioning.
 The concept of social skills has been questioned in terms of the autistic spectrum.
-In response for the needs of autistic children, Romanczyk has suggested for adapting comprehensive model of social acquisitions with behavioral modification rather than specific responses tailored for social contexts.
+In response to the needs of autistic children, Romanczyk has suggested adapting a comprehensive model of social acquisitions with behavioral modification rather than specific responses tailored for social contexts.

 Anxiety and depression

 Individuals with few opportunities to socialize with others often struggle with social skills.
 This can often create a downward spiral effect for people with mental illnesses like anxiety or depression.
 Due to anxiety experienced from concerns with interpersonal evaluation and fear of negative reaction by others, surfeit expectations of failure or social rejection in socialization leads to avoiding or shutting down from social interactions.
 Individuals who experience significant levels of social anxiety often struggle when communicating with others, and may have impaired abilities to demonstrate social cues and behaviors appropriately.

 The use of social media can also cause anxiety and depression.
-The Internet is causing many problems, according to a study from with a sample size of 3,560 students.
+The Internet is causing many problems, according to a study with a sample size of 3,560 students.
 Problematic internet use may be present in about 4% of high school students in the United States, it may be associated with depression.
 About one fourth of respondents (28.51%) reported spending fifteen or more hours per week on the internet.
 Although other studies show positive effects from internet use.

-Depression can also cause people to avoid opportunities to socialize, which impairs their social skills, and makes socialization unattractive.